johnbender/writing/_posts/2012-11-23-math-envy-and-coffeescripts-foibles-2.md

 matchRule :: Expr -> RuleMatch
 ```

-Both the evaluator and the derivation builder will opperate based on the inference rule that applys to each term and its subterms.
+Both the evaluator and the derivation builder will operate based on the inference rule that apply to each term and its subterms.
 The function `matchRule` takes an expression, `Expr`, and provides three pieces of information in a `RuleMatch` result: the inference rule that applies to the term, an optional term for the premise of an inference rule pulled from the body of the parent term, and a term for the conclusion of the inference rule also pulled from the body of the parent term.
 There are pattern matching definitions for each rule.

 ```haskell
 matchRule (BooleanExpr _) = None